HENNGE/minisaml/docs/reference.rst

         The attributes from :py:attr:`minisaml.response.Response.attributes` as a dictionary.
         If the attributes contain multiple attributes with the same name, this dictionary will only hold one of them, use :py:attr:`minisaml.response.Response.attributes` instead.

+    .. py:attribute:: certificate
+        :type: cryptography.x509.Certificate

+        The certificate used to sign this response.

 ``minisaml.response.Attribute``